PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/ocr_pipelines/OCR_en.md

 [简体中文](OCR.md) | English

-# General OCR Pipeline Usage Tutorial
+# General OCR Pipeline Tutorial

 ## 1. Introduction to OCR Pipeline
 OCR (Optical Character Recognition) is a technology that converts text in images into editable text.
 It is widely used in document digitization, information extraction, and data processing.
 OCR can recognize printed text, handwritten text, and even certain types of fonts and symbols.